Cray-HPE/docs-csm/operations/CSM_product_management/Post_Install_Customizations.md

 1. Search for the "Kubernetes / Compute Resources / Pod" dashboard to view the memory utilization graphs over time for any pod that has been `OOMKilled`.

-## vmstorage `CPUThrottlingHigh` alerts
+## Vmstorage `CPUThrottlingHigh` alerts

 Check Prometheus for recent `CPUThrottlingHigh` alerts.

-1. Log in to vmalert at the following URL: `https://vmselect..cmn.SYSTEM_DOMAIN_NAME/select/0/prometheus/vmalert/api/v1/alerts`
+1. Log in to vmalert at the following URL: `https://vmselect.cmn.SYSTEM_DOMAIN_NAME/select/0/prometheus/vmalert/api/v1/alerts`

    1. Scroll down to the alert for `CPUThrottlingHigh`.